IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 The backend to which the request is send should do the following:

 1. Read the query string parameters that contain the summary information
-2. Proccess the data of the grid and to pupulate the summaries.
+2. Process the data of the grid and to pupulate the summaries.
 3. Return JSON data that contain the proccesed grid data and the calculated summaries for the grid, for example:

 ```